JurgenR/aioslsk/docs/source/SOULSEEK.rst

 User granting operator:

-1. Send: :ref:`PrivateRoomAddOperator` : with room name and user name
+1. Send: :ref:`PrivateRoomGrantOperator` : with room name and user name
 2. Receive:

-   * :ref:`PrivateRoomAddOperator` : with room name and user name (got this twice for some reason, perhaps a bug in the server?
-Should probably be PrivateRoomOperatorAdded)
+   * :ref:`PrivateRoomGrantOperator` : with room name and user name (got this twice for some reason, perhaps a bug in the server?
+Should probably be :ref:`PrivateRoomOperatorGranted`)
    * Server message: User <user_name> is now an operator of room <room_name>

 User receiving operator: